Roxy Music: Reunions (2001–2011, 2019, 2022)

 Ferry, Manzanera, Mackay and Thompson re-formed in 2001 to celebrate the 30th anniversary of the band, and toured extensively.
-A festival performance in Portugal and a short tour of the United States followed in 2003.
+A festival performance in Portugal and a short tour of the United States followed.
 Absent was Brian Eno, who criticised the motives of the band's reunion, saying, "I just don't like the idea.
 It leaves a bad taste".
 Later Eno remarked that his comment had been taken out of context.
 Manzanera and Thompson recorded and toured with Ferry on his eleventh solo studio album Frantic (2002).
 Eno also contributed to Frantic on the track "I Thought".

 During 2002, Image Entertainment, Inc., released the concert DVD Roxy Music Live at the Apollo featuring performances of 20 songs plus interviews and rehearsal footage.

 In 2004, Rolling Stone magazine ranked the group No. 98 on its list of the 100 Greatest Artists of All Time.

-Roxy Music gave a live performance at the 2005 Isle of Wight Festival on 11 June 2005, their first UK concert since the 2001–2002 world tour.
-On 2 July 2005, the band played "Jealous Guy", "Do the Strand", and "Love is the Drug" at the Berlin contribution to Live 8; "Do the Strand" is available on the 4-disc DVD collection, and "Love Is the Drug" can be found on the Live 8 Berlin DVD.
+Roxy Music gave a live performance at the Isle of Wight Festival 2005 on 11 June 2005, their first UK concert since the 2001–2002 world tour.
+On 2 July 2005, the band played "Jealous Guy", "Do the Strand", and "Love is the Drug" at the Berlin contribution to Live 8; "Do the Strand" is available on the four-disc DVD collection, and "Love Is the Drug" can be found on the Live 8 Berlin DVD.

 In March 2005, it was announced on Phil Manzanera's official site that the band, including Brian Eno, had decided to record an album of new material.
 The project would mark the first time Eno worked with Roxy Music since 1973's For Your Pleasure.
 After a number of denials that he would be involved with any Roxy Music reunion, on 19 May 2006 Eno revealed that he had contributed two songs to the new album as well as playing keyboards on other tracks.
 He did, however, rule out touring with the band.
-Had the record been released as a Roxy Music album, it would have been the first album since Manifesto on which original drummer Paul Thompson performed.

-During early 2006 a classic Roxy track, "The Main Thing", was remixed by Malcolm Green and used as the soundtrack to a pan-European television commercial for the Opel Vectra featuring celebrated football referee Pierluigi Collina.
+During early 2006 a classic Roxy Music track, "The Main Thing", was remixed by Malcolm Green and used as the soundtrack to a pan-European television commercial for the Opel Vectra featuring celebrated football referee Pierluigi Collina.
 In July that year, the band toured Europe.
 They concentrated mostly on places they had never visited before, such as Serbia and North Macedonia.
-Drummer Andy Newmark, who had been one of the many additional musicians Roxy worked with during the 1979–1983 period, performed during the tour, as Thompson withdrew due to health issues, and Oliver Thompson (guitar) made his first appearance with the band.
+Drummer Andy Newmark, who had been one of the many additional musicians Roxy Music worked with during the 1979–1983 period, performed during the tour, as Thompson withdrew due to health issues, and Oliver Thompson (guitar) made his first appearance with the band.